gbabohernest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6.Local variable : create a new local variable

 7.Global variable : create a new global variable

+8.Addition of 128 to the value stored in variable TRUEKNOWLEDGE

+9.Divide and rule - write a script that prints the result of POWER divided by the DIVIDE

+10.Love : display the result of Breath to the power Love